naman-luthra/dtc/README.md

 ### Run the Application

-- Execute the `start.bat` file to start the application.
+- Execute the `start.bat` file in the "windows" folder to start the application.

 ### Open the Application